RenoMeyer/ContaoCustomCollectionBundle/README.md

 ## Use
-1. Extend the `tl_custom_collection.php` table:
-   Add a custom subpalette for each collection.
+1. Extend the `tl_custom_collection.php` table by adding a custom subpalette for each collection.
 The name must correspond to `type_<collection_archive>`, whereas collection_archive is the name of your collection archive in snake case.
 E.g. for an archive called "Example Collection":
    ```php
    $GLOBALS['TL_DCA']['tl_custom_collection']['subpalettes']['type_example_collection'] = ';{image_legend},addImage;{text_legend},text;';
    ```